romanorac/romanorac.github.io/about.md

 Having many lines of unstructured code on my laptop is no use to anyone.
 So, I decided to give it a structure and share it with you!

 I learned a lot from it and hopefully, you'll learn something too.
 If you are interested in Machine Learning or anything related to data analytics you'll find interesting reads on this blog.

 I am Roman Orac and I am a data scientist for a few years now.
-Currently, I am helping 1tap by Receipt Bank to build "smarter" products using Machine Learning.
 I am interested in Deep Learning, data visualizations and I love Vim.
-When I am not coding I like to go the seaside, skiing in the winter... away from computers 😊

 Follow me on [twitter](https://twitter.com/romanorac) to get latest updates.